Oscillations in the height of the Yule tree and application to the binary search tree: Results on the Yule branching random walk

-\begin{proof} To simplify, we denote $\phi$ instead of $\phi_{\max}$ the critical travelling-wave in Theorem $\ref{thconvergenceYule}$.
-First, we need to establish estimates on the tails of the distribution of the maximum to determine a class of functions $f$ sufficiently large for which $H_f$ $\eqref{Hf1}$ and $P_f$ $\eqref{Pf1}$ are well defined.
+To prove Theorem $\ref{coroperio}$, we first need to establish estimates on the tails of the distribution of the maximum to determine a class of functions $f$ sufficiently large for which $G_f$ and $P_f$ $\eqref{gf1}$ are well defined.
 Again, we will work with the Yule generation process.
-More precisely, we rely on a result due to Addario-Berry and Reed $\cite{addario2009minima}$ which shows that the maximum of a branching random walk with i.i.d. displacements has exponential tails.
-Since our process does not have independent displacements, we can consider ($T^{\prime}_n$) defined by:
+More precisely, we rely on a result due to Addario-Berry and Reed $\cite{addario2009minima}$ (see Appendix \ref{Subsecaddario}) which shows that the maximum of a branching random walk with i.i.d. displacements has exponential tails.

+\begin{proof}[Proof of Theorem \ref{coroperio}] Although the process $T$ does not have independent displacements, it is very easy to modify it to fit the hypothesis of Addario-Berry and Reed's Theorem (see Appendix \ref{Subsecaddario}).
+We can consider ($T^{(2)}(n)$) defined by: